Inventium/rubymacros.com/outline.md

 Example: Looking for a closing parens in strings.
 Finding matching parens is easy for a single pair.
-With more than a single and nested parens, you end up writing a paerser anyway.
+With more than a single and nested parens, you end up writing a parser anyway.

 * 0th order: (myexpr)
 * 1st order: (my(expr))